Skip to main content

 Bot Setup Confirmation

-Once your bot alerts are set up, you will see a confirmation screen indicating that your bot has been successfully configured.
+Once your bot is set up, you will see a confirmation screen indicating that your bot has been successfully configured.
 At this stage, the bot will wait for an alert to trigger and automatically open a position.

 If you prefer to enter a position immediately, click "Enter Position Now", where you can choose between a long or short trade linked to this bot.